intel-iot-devkit/how-to-code-samples/color-match-game/javascript/README.md

 You must install the Intel® XDK on the Intel® IoT Gateway, by following the directions on the above link, under the section "Connecting to the Intel® XDK".

-The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
+The Arduino 101\* (branded Genuino 101\* outside the U.S.) board needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino 101\* (branded Genuino 101\* outside the U.S.) board.

-You will also need to configure the `config.json` in the example to use the Arduino\*/Genuino\* 101.
+You will also need to configure the `config.json` in the example to use the Arduino 101\* (branded Genuino 101\* outside the U.S.) board.
 See the section "Configuring the example" below.

 ## Configuring the example

 To configure the example for the Intel® Edison board, just leave the `platform` key in the `config.json` set to `edison`.

-To configure the example for the Arduino\*/Genuino\* 101, change the `platform` key to the value `firmata` in the `config.json`, as follows:
+To configure the example for the Arduino 101\* (branded Genuino 101\* outside the U.S.), change the `platform` key to the value `firmata` in the `config.json`, as follows:

 ```
 {